cohuebn/topic-stream/README.md

 - Destroy all stacks: `cdk destroy --all --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`
 - Destroy the TopicStream stack: `cdk destroy TopicStream --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`

+## Running Unit Tests

+While priority was placed on developing functional tests, there are unit tests for some of the Lambda source code.
+To run these unit tests, take the following steps:

+1. Open a terminal session using the root directory of this solution as it's current working directory
+2. Run the tests: `dotnet test TopicStream.Functions.UnitTests`

 ## Running Functional Tests